Children watching a science demonstration.

 Why does public engagement matter to us?

-Professor Dame Nancy Rothwell, President and Vice-Chancellor, explains why we have signed the NCCPE Manifesto for Public Engagement, which outlines the principles that support a positive culture of public engagement.
+Manifesto for Public Engagement signatory logoWe have signed the NCCPE Manifesto for Public Engagement, which outlines the principles that support a positive culture for public engagement.
+This is realised through our research, teaching and learning and wider social responsibility work.

 How do we do public engagement at Manchester?